2022 OH Senate Race

 Organizations

-Bernie Moreno (withdrawn and endorsed J. D. Vance)
+Bernie Moreno (withdrawn and endorsed JD Vance)

 Executive branch officials